unity3d-jp/UnityChanToonShaderVer2_Project/README.md

 -----
 ## 【Version】
+### 2018/11/11：2.0.5 Test05：　Added new features below:
+* Thanks for the idea of Kanohira (@kanihira)-san, MatCap with camera skew correction was equipped.
+Distortion of MatCap image will not come out when the object is close to the edge of the camera drawing surface.

 ### 2018/11/08：2.0.5 Test04： Bug fix and Added new features below:
 * For uniformity of property names, rename the 'Is_NormalMap` switch of ShadingGradeMap shaders to' Is_NormalMapToBase` switch.
 I unified the names with all the shaders.
 Sorry for the inconvenience but please set the switch again if you have the already set materials.
 * Cel-look quality when using real-time point lights has improved greatly.
 Even just real-time point lights can achieve clean cel-look.